-Joseph (Joe) is about as non-traditional a student as you can get.
-Born and raised in a suburb of Buffalo, early on he found a passion for nature and community.
+Joseph (Joe) was born and raised in a suburb of Buffalo, where early on he found a passion for nature and community.
 After high school he went to college for photography which eventually took him to the west coast.

-Following photography school, he acquired a diverse career portfolio, including a year-long stint as a deckhand on a commercial crab fishing boat in Oregon.
-Ultimately, he made his way back to Buffalo and has since been working as a paralegal for a major local law firm that specializes in real estate.
+Following photography school, he acquired a diverse career portfolio, and eventually made his way back to Buffalo.
+Since then he has been working as a paralegal for a major local law firm that specializes in real estate.

-Since returning to school Joe has been pursuing a bachelor of arts in environmental design at the University at Buffalo and is now in his senior year with plans to attend graduate school in 2019.
+Since returning to school, Joe has obtained a bachelor of arts in environmental design at the University at Buffalo and is now pursuing a master’s degree in real estate development, also at UB.

 Joe has a unique background and looks to utilize that toolset to bridge the gap between planning and development.
 He is working now to enter the real estate development field and ultimately form his own development company that focuses on community lead development, sustainability and food access.
 Joe believes that he can help our region develop in ways that retain and enhance the rich fabric of the many neighborhoods throughout Western New York.